frankdenneman/PTNumaTopology/README.md

+# Abstract

 http://www.frankdenneman.nl will feature an extensive write-up soon.

+# The Script Set
 The purpose of this script module is to identify the PCIe Device to NUMA Node locality within a VMware ESXi Host and set the vCPU NUMA affinity accordingly to isolate the vCPU and Memory of the VM in the same domain as the GPU device.
-This module presents the NUMA topology of a PCI Device that is assigned as a PassThrough device to a virtual machine on the VMware vSphere platform, The Get function retrieves information of registered VMs, PCI-ID of passthrough devices configured, PCI device NUMA node, NUMA Node Affinity VM advanced setting and Powerstate of VM.
+This module presents the NUMA topology of a PCI Device that is assigned as a PassThrough (PT) device to a virtual machine on the VMware vSphere platform, The Get function retrieves information of registered VMs, PCI-ID of passthrough devices configured, PCI device NUMA node, NUMA Node Affinity VM advanced setting and Powerstate of VM.
 The Set function provides the ability to set a NUMA Node affinity advanced setting of powered-off VMs

-Please note that get-PTNumaTopology function only collect information and do not alter any configuration in any way possible.
-The Set-PTNumaTopology function writes the advanced configuration setting "numa.affinity" and a value to the VMX file of a powered-off VM.
+Please note that `Get-PTNumaTopology` function only collect information and do not alter any configuration in any way possible.
+The `Set-PTNumaTopology` function writes the advanced configuration setting "numa.affinity" and a value to the VMX file of a powered-off VM.

-Requirements
+## Requirements
 VMware PowerCLI
 Connection to VMware vCenter
 Unrestricted Script Execution Policy